turingschool/front-end-curriculum/lessons/module-1/js-data-types-variables-conditionals.md

 ### Variables: Assigning Values

 Notice when we first create a variable, its value is _undefined_ because it doesn't have a value yet.
 This is because we have to set a value!
-Remember - the little box of memory is empty.

 Let's learn how to add a value.
 Create a `bestInstagram` variable and assign a value to it all at once:

 ```javascript
 var bestInstagram = "mrpokee";
 ```

-Notice after our `var` keyword and our variable name, we have an equals sign, `=`.
-This is called the _assignment operator_, because we use it to _assign_ a value to our variable declaration.
-Without the assignment operator and providing a specific value, the value of the variable is _undefined_.

-Let's test these additions in our console!

 - **Step 1**: declare a variable and assign it a value
 - **Step 2**: call the variable